DandelionSprout/adfilt/Wiki/Facebook domain functionality tiers.md

 #### Test environment(s)

-* Last tested on the 18th of April 2021 from Trondheim, Norway.
+* Last tested on the 9th of May 2021 from Trondheim, Norway.
 * The default browser locale was set to Norwegian Bokmål.
 * Facebook domains were tested in Chrome on Windows 10 Pro.
-Facebookcorewwwi domains were tested in Tor Browser for Windows.
+Facebookcorewwwi domains were tested in Brave Browser for Windows.
 * No proxies were used.
 * No user-agent changes were made to the browsers.